aFarkas/remote-list/README.md

 # superlightweight autosuggest / autocomplete plugin

 A super-lightweight autocomplete / autosuggest plugin with a simple but powerful API.
-Leverages the HTML5 datalist element to build a lightweight autosuggest solution.
+Leverages the HTML5 datalist element to build an extreme lightweight autosuggest plugin.
 Can use webshim to polyfill old browsers or enhance modern ones.

 * extreme lightweight (~1.5kb compressed/gzipped)
 * simple, intuitive API